 Commercial property in the UK has undergone significant change over the past couple of years, both in terms of occupier demand and investor appetite.

 Investor appetite has been strong, largely based upon an active occupier market that has helped to drive rental growth and reduce voids.
-Overseas investor activity has however diminished, with foreign investors squeezed out by increasingly active UK buyers snapping up well-placed commercial property assets that are let to strong covenants.

 Demand for short term and strategic residential land remains strong as housebuilders (both national and local) continue to develop brown field sites and to convert office accommodation into residential space.
 There are lots of challenges coming with the need to build more houses in the UK placing pressure upon the green belt as the number of available brownfield sites continues to diminish.